Cdaprod/project-CNC-machine/pendantControllerWiring.md

+No worries!
+I'll help translate any relevant information in the images for you.
+Let's analyze each of the images you provided.

+1. **IMG_9D1518E5-12E7-44E0-8258-48D1BF0CBB1F**:
+   - Shows a green wiring connector panel with numbers 1-6 and other numbers up to 25.
+   - Appears to be part of a controller device.

+2. **IMG_35440B3F-6C88-4D7C-8F07-BA3519994DA1**:
+   - Features text written in Chinese.
+   - Likely a wiring diagram or information guide for the controller.

+3. **IMG_CBBF128C-21AA-4EEB-BC9F-44E95A56E0A9**:
+   - Contains additional wiring information and diagrams.

+4. **Image C53F1427-75FF-4E00-B259-ED6907D17465**:
+   - Has a grid showing wire colors, signals, and their corresponding functions.

+5. **Image F945B663-05EC-4EB5-B274-C236507703A7**:
+   - Displays information about wiring connections.

+Let's summarize the translation of the Chinese text:

+- The images show tables with wiring colors and corresponding signal functions.
+Here's an approximate translation:
+  - **红线 (Red line)**: VCC (5V power supply)
+  - **黑线 (Black line)**: OV (Ground)
+  - **绿线 (Green line)**: A (Signal A)
+  - **白线 (White line)**: B (Signal B)
+  - **紫线 (Violet line)**: A- (Complementary signal A-)
+  - **紫黑线 (Purple black line)**: B- (Complementary signal B-)
+  - **黄线 (Yellow line)**: X (Select X-axis)
+  - **黄黑线 (Yellow black line)**: Y (Select Y-axis)
+  - **棕线 (Brown line)**: Z (Select Z-axis)

+This pattern continues with other signal lines for the various axes and control features.
+These diagrams aim to help you connect wires correctly to the manual pulse generator and the CNC controller.

+Please let me know if you want specific information from any diagram or guidance on wiring.

+---

 Great, you've provided both the MPG wiring schematic and a picture of the CNC controller's connectors.
 Let's break down the wiring connections based on the information provided.

 ![Untranslated Manual - Side 1](/images/IMG_35440B3F-6C88-4D7C-8F07-BA3519994DA1.jpeg)